 Considering gender equality the Company has zero tolerance for sexual harassment atworkplace.
 The Company has an Anti Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition and Redressal)Act 2013.
-The following is a summary of sexual harassment complaints received anddisposed off during the year 2015-16:
+The following is a summary of sexual harassment complaints received anddisposed off during the year 2020-21:

-|Sr. No. Category ||No. of complaints during financial year 2015-16 ||No. of complaints pending as at end of year 2015-16 |
+|Sr. No. Category ||No. of complaints during financial year 2020-21 ||No. of complaints pending as at end of year 2020-21 |

 |1.
-Child labour/forced labour/involuntary labour ||The Company does not hire Child Labour Forced Labour or Involuntary Labour. ||Not Applicable |
+Child labour/forced ||The Company does not hire Child Labour ||Not Applicable |

 | ||No case reported || |

 |2.
 Sexual Harassment ||No case reported ||Not applicable |

 |3.
 Discriminatory employment ||No case reported ||Not applicable |

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-As per the Audited Financial Statements of the Company for the year 2015-16 the provisions of Section 135read with Schedule VII and Companies (Corporate SocialResponsibility) Rules 2014 of the Companies Act 2013 has become applicable to theCompany.
-So in accordance with the provisions of Section 135 of the Companies Act 2013read with schedule VII of the Said Act and further read Companies (Corporate SocialResponsibility) Rules 2014 "Corporate Social Responsibility Committee" hasbeen constituted w.e.f.
+As per the Audited Financial Statements of the Company for the year 2020-21 theprovisions of Section 135 read with Schedule VII and Companies (Corporate SocialResponsibility) Rules 2014 of the Companies Act 2013 has become applicable to theCompany.
+So in accordance with the provisions of Section 135 of the Companies Act 2013read with schedule VII of the Said Act and further read Companies (Corporate SocialResponsibility) Rules 2014 "Corporate Social Responsibility Committee" hadbeen constituted w.e.f.
 28.05.2016 consisting of following persons as Members/ Chairman: